September 22, 2019 Southern Shore Dual Argo Outing (39 Photos)

 8.

-7. After setting up another game camera we stopped to have our cook-up.
-Tonight I prepared my sliced Moose, Fresh Mushroom & Onion marinated in wine, minced garlic, balsamic vinegar and Italian seasoning. (prepped at home and marinated in a zip lock bag all day in the cooler).
+7. After setting up another game camera we stopped to have our boil-up.
+Tonight I prepared my Infamous Backwoods Fried Moose, with Fresh Mushroom & Onion marinated in wine, minced garlic, balsamic vinegar and Italian seasoning. (prepped at home and marinated in a zip lock bag all day in the cooler).

-6. This was served over beef/onion flavoured minute rice.
-My new 2.8L Sea to Summit X-pot was a great tool for cooking the moose as it was large enough to feed 4 people and cooked way faster than a frying pan.
+6. This was served over French onion flavoured minute rice.
+My new 2.8L Sea to Summit collapsible X-pot was a great choice for cooking the moose as it easily held enough to feed four fellers and cooked way faster than a frying pan.
+My MSR Superfly gas stove once again worked perfectly to cook up our meal simmering without burning everything up.

 5. French, Stroh and I recently picked up these awesome Dr.Si collapsible kettles on Amazon for a remarkable deal!
 Similar in design to the X-pot this kettle uses a stainless base and is designed for use only over a stove not open flame.